The 2d-directed spanning forest converges to the Brownian web: Introduction and results

 In this paper we prove this second and stronger conjecture.
 In fact, we prove a slightly stronger result in the sense that we construct a dual forest and show that under diffusive scaling, the DSF and its dual jointly converge in distribution to the BW and its dual.\\

 A natural strategy to answer these questions would be to exhibit some independence (or Markov) properties in time (i.e. w.r.t. the vertical axis) for any couple of trajectories of the DSF.
 But this strategy runs up against strong dependencies, due to the construction rule of the DSF $\mathfrak{F}$, which are of two types: between different trajectories on the one hand and within a single trajectory on the other hand.
-See Figure \ref{fig:notmarkov} for an illustration of these two dependence phenomenons.
-Indeed, the construction of the ancestor $h(\x)$ of $\x$ implies that the semi-ball $B^+(\x,\|\x-h(\x)\|_2) := B(\x,\|\x-h(\x)\|_2)\cap\mathbb{H}^+(\x(2))$, where $B(\x,r)$ denotes the closed Euclidean ball with radius $r$, which a.s. overlaps the half-plane $\mathbb{H}^+(h(\x)(2))$, is empty of Poisson points.
-Hence, the ancestor of $h(\x)$ cannot belong to the resulting intersection $B^{+}(\x,\|\x-h(\x)\|_2) \cap \mathbb{H}^+(h(\x)(2))$.
+See Figure \ref{fig:notmarkov} for an illustration of these two dependence phenomena.
+Let us denote by $B(\x,r)$ the closed Euclidean ball with radius $r$.
+The construction of the ancestor $h(\x)$ of $\x$ implies that the interior of the semi-ball $B^+(\x,\|\x-h(\x)\|_2) := B(\x,\|\x-h(\x)\|_2)\cap\mathbb{H}^+(\x(2))$ is empty of Poisson points.
+Since this semi-ball overlaps the half-plane $\mathbb{H}^+(h(\x)(2))$, we have information coming from the past steps: the ancestor of $h(\x)$ cannot belong to the resulting intersection.
 Roughly speaking, the past of a DSF trajectory may influence its future.
 Furthermore, when the successive ancestors of $\x$ are constructed, the resulting empty region, called the \textit{history set}, may have a complicated shape: it is a union of semi-balls centered at already visited vertices intersected with a proper half plane (we shall be more precise in the sequel).
 This random region is not necessarily connected and cannot be \textit{a priori} bounded.